percona/pg_tde/documentation/docs/index.md

 ### Which version to chose?

-The answer is pretty straightforward: if you don't use indexes and don't need index encryption, use the community version and the `tde_heap_basic` access method.
+The answer is pretty straightforward: for data sets where indexing is not mandatory or index encryption is not required, use the community version and the `tde_heap_basic` access method.
 Check the [upstream documentation :octicons-link-external-16:](https://github.com/percona/pg_tde/blob/main/README.md) how to get started.

 Otherwise, enjoy full encryption with the Percona Server for PostgreSQL version and the `tde_heap` access method.